klahrich/chiefhustler/content/diary/wildbrain-peanuts.md

 </blockquote>

 C$235.6M in July 2018 converts to US$179M (exchange rate 0.76), which values the whole 80% stake at 80 / 39 * 179 = US$367M.
 So the realized profit is $22M in a year, or 6.4%.
 It's acceptable.
-But wait, we forgot about _Strawberry Shortcake_!
+But wait...we forgot about _Strawberry Shortcake_!

 A better to frame the story is that within a year, the value of _Peanuts_ alone grew by an amount equal to: $22M + [the entire value of _Strawberry Shortcake_].